Fort Ripley, MN Demographics

 A map of Fort Ripley's Population by Race

-Of the 913 places in Minnesota, Fort Ripley is the 822nd most populous.
+Fort Ripley is ranked the 839th most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Ripley was ranked the 822nd most populous place in the 2020 Census.

 Fort Ripley's White Population